guru-shifu/make-me-oo/README.md

 - Find distance between two points
 - Find direction (angle) between two points in Radians.

-He has this code in the `org.procedural.DistanceAndDirectionCalculator` It looks like this for the reference -
+He has this code in the `com.thoughtworks.makemeoo.procedural.DistanceAndDirectionCalculator` It looks like this for the reference -

 ```java
 public class DistanceAndDirectionCalculator {